 starts with shipment

-then within 2 hours ( starts with repeat 0 to 49 times shipment )
+then within 2 hours then repeat 0 to 49 times shipment

 This pattern aggregates at most 50 Shipment events using the event’s destinationState as the correlation property within a span of 2 hours.

 When the first shipment event arrives, the pattern instance gets created.
 Then the timer starts and the pattern instance waits for 2 hours and accumulates a maximum of 49 more shipment events if they do arrive.